lindes/pubbin/README.md

   of that sequence of digits (7 in decimal).
 See links in opening comment for more on where this came from and why it exists.

+* `screentitle` - a _very_ simple wrapper around echoing the escape sequence that will set the title of a particular "window" within `screen`.
+Mostly just so I don't have to remember the escape sequence.

 * `toggle-pi-ap-mode` - toggles Access Point mode on a Raspberry Pi (with the help of some initial setup)